absoludity/blog/content/post/5-tips-commercial-pilot-license/index.md

 ## Tip 4: Enjoy Learning and Stay Ahead of the Theory

-When I started my initial training towards my private pilot license, I knew that it would take me around a year to do the required flight training next to my job, if there were no life emergencies thrown in the mix.
+When I started my initial training towards my private pilot licence, I knew that it would take me around a year to do the required flight training next to my job, if there were no life emergencies thrown in the mix.
 My instructor at the time, Luke Patterson, let me know that to satisfy the PPL theory, **you can *either* do a single PPL exam covering all seven topics, or alternately you can sit the seven separate commercial pilot exams**, which go into a little more detail but can be completed over a period of up to two years.
 Since I had already decided to do the non-integrated pathway, this seemed like a no-brainer at the time.

 In retrospect, this was one of the best tips I received, since I could **enjoy learning for each subject in my own time**, one at a time, rather than cramming for one big exam.
 On top of that, when I completed my PPL flight training, I'd already completed my CPL exams, so **I could just focus on my CPL flight training**.
 This will differ on individual goals and time-frames of course, but for me it was an excellent tip.